大约五年前,美国国家航空航天局和林肯实验室创造了历史,当时月球激光通信演示(LLCD)利用脉冲激光束将绕月卫星的数据以每秒622兆比特的破纪录下载速度传输到地球,距离地球超过23.9万英里。

 The undersea communication effort could tap into innovative work conducted by other groups at the laboratory.
 For example, integrated blue-green optoelectronic technologies, including gallium nitride laser arrays and silicon Geiger-mode avalanche photodiode array technologies, could lead to lower size, weight, and power terminal implementation and enhanced communication functionality.

+In addition, the ability to move data at megabit-to gigabit-per-second transfer rates over distances that vary from tens of meters in turbid waters to hundreds of meters in clear ocean waters will enable undersea system applications that the laboratory is exploring.
 Howe, who has done a significant amount of work with underwater vehicles, both before and after coming to the laboratory, says the team’s work could transform undersea communications and operations.
-“High-rate, reliable communications could completely change underwater vehicle operations and take a lot of the uncertainty and stress out of the current operation methods."
+“High-rate, reliable communications could completely change underwater vehicle operations and take a lot of the uncertainty and stress out of the current operation methods." |